Clean light blinking — error

 Step 6

-After completing your repair, restore power and run a full Normal cycle with the Heated Dry option selected, because this combination exercises both the heater circuit and the control board’s end-of-cycle logic — the exact systems most blink codes involve.
+After completing your repair, restore power and run a full Normal cycle with the Heated Dry option selected.
+This combination exercises both the heater circuit and the control board’s end-of-cycle logic — the exact systems most blink codes involve.
 At the end of the cycle, the Clean light should illuminate solid and stay on without any blink pattern, confirming the fault code is fully resolved.
 If the light blinks again, recount the pattern carefully, as it may now indicate a different code that was previously hidden behind the original fault.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your KitchenAid KDTE334GPS on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your KitchenAid KDTE334GPS on Amazon:

 - KitchenAid KDTE334GPS control board W11025157 replacement